Emmy Noether: Background on abstract algebra and begriffliche Mathematik (conceptual mathematics)

 Groups are frequently studied through group representations.
 In their most general form, these consist of a choice of group, a set, and an action of the group on the set, that is, an operation which takes an element of the group and an element of the set and returns an element of the set.
-Most often, the set is a vector space, and the group represents symmetries of the vector space.
+Most often, the set is a vector space, and the group describes the symmetries of the vector space.
 For example, there is a group which represents the rigid rotations of space.
-This is a type of symmetry of space, because space itself does not change when it is rotated even though the positions of objects in it do.
+Rotations are a type of symmetry of space, because the laws of physics themselves do not pick out a preferred direction.
 Noether used these sorts of symmetries in her work on invariants in physics.

 A powerful way of studying rings is through their modules.
 A module consists of a choice of ring, another set, usually distinct from the underlying set of the ring and called the underlying set of the module, an operation on pairs of elements of the underlying set of the module, and an operation which takes an element of the ring and an element of the module and returns an element of the module.

 The underlying set of the module and its operation must form a group.
-A module is a ring-theoretic version of a group representation: Ignoring the second ring operation and the operation on pairs of module elements determines a group representation.
+A module is a ring-theoretic version of a group representation: ignoring the second ring operation and the operation on pairs of module elements determines a group representation.
 The real utility of modules is that the kinds of modules that exist and their interactions, reveal the structure of the ring in ways that are not apparent from the ring itself.
 An important special case of this is an algebra.
-(The word algebra means both a subject within mathematics as well as an object studied in the subject of algebra.)
 An algebra consists of a choice of two rings and an operation which takes an element from each ring and returns an element of the second ring.
 This operation makes the second ring into a module over the first.
-Often the first ring is a field.